alvr-org/ALVR/README.md

 # ALVR - Air Light VR

-ALVR is a opensource remote VR display for Gear VR and Oculus Go.
+ALVR is an opensource remote VR display for Gear VR and Oculus Go.
 You can play SteamVR games in your standalone headset.

 [Japanese README](https://github.com/polygraphene/ALVR/blob/master/README-ja.md)